 Accordingly, we expect our lawyers to spend a significant amount of time on pro bono work and community service.
-In support of our commitment, Bradley attorneys perform over 11,500 hours of pro bono service valued at over $3.8 million annually.
-The firm also donates over $1 million to nonprofit 501(c)(3) organizations each year.
+In support of our commitment, Bradley attorneys perform over 12,511 hours of pro bono service valued at over $4.6 million annually.
+The firm also donates more than $700,000 to nonprofit 501(c)(3) organizations each year.

 Among the many areas where our pro bono program supports people and groups in need of legal representation are death penalty cases, adoptions, evictions, human rights, privacy rights, prisoner rights, services for people in recovery from addiction, representation of start-up charitable nonprofits, and intellectual property work for low-income inventors, artists and entertainers.